 One thing I find helpful for having a more productive morning is to not get online until my morning routine is done.
-This is hard sometimes, it’s so tempting to get on while eating but my reading and journaling is more important.
+This is hard sometimes, it’s so tempting to get on while eating but my reading and journaling are more important.

 The biggest things are to keep your routine simple, make sure it’s starting your day off well, and be willing to change things if they aren’t working.

 If you want more help learning how to have better mornings these are some resources that I recommend.

 - Make Over Your Mornings eCourse (Scroll to the bottom of the page to get the first day free)